Full API Reference

 is_dt_installed()

-Check if the native Datatailr CLI is present in /opt/datatailr/bin/dt.
+Check if the native Datatailr CLI is available on PATH.

 task(memory=DEFAULT_TASK_MEMORY, cpu=DEFAULT_TASK_CPU)